-Ms. Armstrong adds that Canada Nickel is also planning two virtual public information sessions, on May 13th and May 16th, for which the communications and marketing have recently begun.
+Ms. Armstrong adds that Canada Nickel also held two virtual public information sessions, on May 13th and May 16th, 2022.

 To sum up Canada Nickel's engagement process, Ms. Armstrong shares the three key takeaways, namely that Indigenous and stakeholder communities will be heard, that the engagement processes are ongoing and flexible, and that Canada Nickel wants to know what the communities and individuals care about in terms of interests and expectations.
 For further details, please refer to the presentation.
 No questions or comments are raised.